-Project SILK provides a safe, healthy, supportive community environment for youth to grow, learn , express, celebrate, ad-vocate and determine the meaning and direction for their own lives with the support of staff, service providers and community partners.
+Project SILK provides a safe, healthy, supportive community environment for LGBT youth of color to grow, celebrate, and express themselves.
+With service providers and community partners, we advocate for our youth to determine the meaning and direction for their own lives.

 Project Silk has been around for a full year, and we are going to celebrate!
 This Saturday, February 15, from 6-9pm, we will be having a party at our space.
 All are welcome, and more information can be found here: https://www.facebook.com/events/650476161656822

 February 7th is National Black HIV/AIDS Awareness Day.
 When was the last time you were tested for HIV and other sexually transmitted infections?
 We recommend getting tested every 3-6 months if you are sexually active.